19. Juni 2026 Johannes Wolters

 Which we talked about, this very nice idea that cats are eating humans.

 Hisko Hulsing: (laughing) That’s also an interesting thing, I didn’t write it.
 It’s from Neil Gaiman, but it is sort of up my alley.
 Well, anyhow.
 The idea to „Danse Macabre“ started after „Montage of Heck“, the film about Kurt Cobain.
 I made animated sequences for that.
 And that film became very big.
-That was, you know, Kurt Cobain from Nirvana.
-It was Universal Pictures, HBO.
+Kurt Cobain from Nirvana superfamous.
+It was for Universal Pictures, HBO.
 It was shown all over the world and got seven Emmy nominations.
 And there was this rapper called Kid Cudi.
 He’s a hip hop artist.
 And he ended up making „Entergalactic“ years later.
 But at that time, he was not doing very well.
 He was in a very dark place.
 But he saw „Montage of Heck“ and he loved it so much that his manager wrote me an email if I was interested in cooperating and if I preferred business class flight to LA or first class.
 I was like, okay, I can do that.
 And they put me in a great Hotel at Hollywood Boulevard.
-And so I was going to the sound studio every day with Kid Cudi who was recording his new album, to listen to his ideas and see what kind of visuals I could come up with them.
+I was going to the sound studio every day with Kid Cudi who was recording his new album, to listen to his ideas and see what kind of visuals I could come up with them.
 And the visuals were very demonic.
 He was not doing very well.
-He later… he got over it.
+He he got over it.
 Now he’s very happy and famous.
 But at that time he was not doing very well.
-And his ideas were very dark, it was more about his inner demons, in the end we never made that film.
+And his ideas were very dark, it was more about his inner demons.
+In the end we never made that film.

 And when I came back in the Netherlands, I thought, well, there’s actually a piece of music that evokes this kind of images with me.
 And that is the second movement of the 10th Symphony from Shostakovich.
-I already had those images when I was 20 years old , when in there you hear this kind of the violence that sounds like horses.
-Well, if I closed my eyes, I saw exactly what I would make in this film.
-I can listen to music in an abstract way, but I also very easily get images.
-I have read two biographies of Shostakovich and saw a lot of stuff on YouTube – so I know a lot about him and also I am a trained musician, like my wife and my son.
-I saw some early music sheets that he wrote when he was 16 or 15.
-And then he wrote next to a line of music: this is where the soldier comes out.
-This is where the soldier is coming out of his place.
+I already had those images when I was 20 years old , violins that sound like horses, drums that sounded like explosions.
+I can listen to music in an abstract way, but I also very easily get images in my mind when listening to certain music.
+I have read two biographies of Shostakovich and I know quite lot about him and his music.
+I am a musician, my wife and my son are professional musicians, violinplayers.
+I saw some early music sheets that Shostakovich wrote when he was 16 or 15.
+He woud write comments next to his score like: this is where the soldier comes out.
 He was describing the music in visuals.
 So I know he also had a very visual mind.
-I’m pretty sure.
-I’m just sure about it.
-So if people want to accuse me of blasphemy, they probably will.
-They definitely will.
-But I will tell them, just listen, we cannot ask.
-We have the rights from the Shostakovich estate, by the way.
-But Shostakovich cannot answer these questions.
-But I am sure he was thinking in these kind of ways.
-I mean, it is clearly a march.
+I’m pretty sure..
+I am sure he was thinking in these kind of ways.
+I mean, this movement of the 10th symphony is clearly a march.
 It is a march.
 You cannot really see it in any different way.
-And itis also clearly about terror and panic and death and chaos.
+And it is also clearly about terror and panic and death and chaos.

 Sorry?
 This is your way of doing it?